chaosbunker/dockerbunker/README.md

 5. Set up the service.
 This will
 	- Create an internal network if necessary
 	- Create volumes
-	- Pull or buld images
+	- Pull images
 	- Run containers
 	- Obtain certificate from Let's Encrypt (if chosen during config)

 That's it.

-Now when selecting the same service again in the dockerbunker menu, there will be more options depending on the current state of the service.
+Now when selecting the same service again in the `dockerbunker` menu, there will be more options depending on the current state of the service.
 For example:
 ```
 Nextcloud
 1) Reconfigure service